100+ Tennis Gift Ideas for Players of All Ages & Levels

 Gamma X-ST: RECOMMENDED

-An excellent step-up from the X-2 is the X-ST. We like this machine because the spring tension winder that you crank to tension your strings is easier and faster to use, the 6-point mounting system holds the racquet more secure, and the quick action swivel clamp base makes clamping after tensioning each string a breeze.
+An excellent step-up from the X-2 is the X-ST. I like this machine because the spring tension winder that you crank to tension your strings is easier and faster to use, the six-point mounting system holds the racquet more securely, and the quick action swivel clamp base makes clamping after tensioning each string a breeze.

 - Spring tension winder